 - 1. Make the following statements true by adding not or no. You will have to change or add some other words too. - a.
 Cats do not have two tails.
 (No cats have two tails.) - b.
 Goats do not like eating meat. - c.
 When there are no stars in the sky, it is daytime.
 (When the sky is full of stars, it is not daytime.) - d.
-A boat with holes in it does not float.
+Summers are not cols in Karachi.

-- 1. Say it aloud. - 2.
+- Your teacher will read aloud the poem and you will fill out the lines given below.
+Say it aloud with actions. - 2.
 Try to finish the nursery rhyme above: two lines are missing.
 Then say it clearly a few times.

 The missing lines are: